 In 2021 I wrote a book, titled Renting Dirt, that I thought was a darn catchy description of the business I was in for eight years, that of running a mid-sized RV park in the Shenandoah Valley.
 It got good reader reviews and had decent sales, especially given my unfunded and bumbling efforts at marketing the thing.
 And it prompted me to start this blog about RVs and the campground industry that very slowly but steadily has gained some traction.

-Nonetheless, some readers made it clear that they expected something different–that what they really wanted was a “how-to” guide, a “Campgrounds for Dummies” explanation for how they, too, could get into this business of “renting dirt.”
+Nonetheless, some readers made it clear that they expected something different—that what they really wanted was a “how-to” guide, a “Campgrounds for Dummies” explanation for how they, too, could get into this business of “renting dirt.”
 And as I took a closer look at what’s actually available for that kind of self-education, I realized just how slim the pickings have been.
-There’s not much out there, and what little there is, is either outdated or superficial.
+There’s not much out there, and what little is out there is either outdated or superficial.
 To the extent that people picked up Renting Dirt because they were looking for tips and pointers they weren’t getting elsewhere, they may have been disappointed.

 · Section 1, “Establishing the Basics,” describes the many changes the campground industry has undergone in recent years and how they affect your prospects, then details several major decisions you should make before you even begin your search.

 · Section 2, “Finding and Buying What You Want,” provides a step-by-step description of how to structure your search, how to assess your various prospects and how to take the plunge of making an offer.

 · Section 3, “Getting Down to Business,” explores the initial operational decisions you’ll face regarding employees, guests, rates and fees, and campground policies.
 Also explores problems specific to campgrounds, like bed bugs and fire pits.

 · Wrapping up the book are three appendices that provide a sample offer letter, a due diligence checklist and an overview of the main elements of a purchase agreement.